Konark Sun Temple: Etymology

-The name Konark (Koṇarka) derives from the combination of the Sanskrit words Koṇa (corner or angle) and Arka (the sun).
-The context of the term Kona is unclear, but probably refers to the southeast location of this temple either within a larger temple complex or in relation to other sun temples on the subcontinent.
-The Arka refers to the Hindu sun god Surya.
+The name Konark (कोणार्क) derives from the combination of the Sanskrit words कोण and अर्क.
+The context of the term is unclear, but probably refers to the southeast location of this temple either within a larger temple complex or in relation to other sun temples on the subcontinent. refers to the Hindu god of the Sun, Surya.

 Location

 The Temple is located in an eponymous village (now NAC Area) about 35 km northeast of Puri and 65 km southeast of Bhubaneswar on the Bay of Bengal coastline in the Indian state of Odisha.
 The nearest airport is Biju Patnaik Airport in Bhubaneswar, Odisha.
 Both Puri and Bhubaneswar are major railway hubs connected by Indian Railways.